 The frequent inspection and pre-delivery inspection procedures are performed in the same way but at different times.
 The pre-delivery inspection shall be performed prior to each sale, lease, or rental delivery.
 The frequent inspection shall be performed on each machine in service for three months; out of service for more than three months; or when purchased used.
-Reference the appropriate areas of this manual for service and maintenance procedures.

-Note: The frequency of this inspection must increase as environment and frequency of use requires.
+The frequency of this inspection must increase as environment and frequency of use requires.